weilu-mkt/weilu-mkt.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
 Welcome to my website!
-I am a 6th-year Ph.D.
-Candidate in Quantitative Marketing at <a href='https://www.rotman.utoronto.ca/'>Rotman School of Management</a>, <a href='https://www.utoronto.ca/'>University of Toronto</a>.
+I am an Assistant Professor of Marketing joining <a href='https://www.baruch.cuny.edu/'>Baruch College, City University of New York</a> this August 2023.
+Prior to moving to New York, I have studied in Australia, Canada, China, and France.

 <!-- and my supervisor is <a href='https://www.avigoldfarb.com/'>Avi Goldfarb</a>.  -->

 My research interests are the **Economics of Platforms and Algorithms**.
 I implement a variety of empirical methods such as causal inference, structural modeling, and machine learning/deep learning in my research to understand consumer's online purchase and product engagement, platform policy and innovation.
 I have also collaborated with researchers in consumer behavior, medicine and law on various interdisciplinary projects.

-I am joining <a href='https://www.baruch.cuny.edu/'>Baruch College</a> as an Assistant Professor of Marketing starting August 2023.

 [Curriculum Vitae](/assets/pdf/CV_20230329.pdf)